MonBoza/currency-exchange/README.md

 # Currency Exchange

-#### This app allows users to input a dollar amount and it returns the updated amount by chosen currency.
+#### This app allows users to input a dollar amount and it returns the updated amount by chosen currency exchange rate.

 #### By Monica Barboza